sarahseewhy/value_technical_test/my_notes.md

 	6) It should behave in the above manner

-3. Think about assignment in familiar terms (appreciating translating directly can cause hiccups)
+3. If stuck, think about assignment in familiar terms (remaining aware that translating directly can cause hiccups)